alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-02.md

 of the software
 rather than
 in terms
-of its implementation
+of its
+implementation
+technologies
-goals and technologies.
+and
+architecture.

 ## Comments